sandreas/m4b-tool/README.md

 ## Features

 - `merge` a set of audio files (e.g. MP3 or AAC) into a single m4b file
-- `split` a single m4b-File into several output files by chapters
+- `split` a single m4b file into several output files by chapters
-- Adding or adjusting `chapters` for an existing m4b-File via silence detection or musicbrainz
+- Adding or adjusting `chapters` for an existing m4b file via silence detection or musicbrainz

 ## TL;DR - examples for the most common tasks

-`merge` all audio files in directory `data/my-audio-book` into file `data/merged.m4b` (tags are retained and `data/my-audio-book/cover.jpg` is embedded, if available)
+> `merge` all audio files in directory `data/my-audio-book` into file `data/merged.m4b` (tags are retained and `data/my-audio-book/cover.jpg` is embedded, if available)
 ```
 m4b-tool merge "data/my-audio-book/" --output-file="data/merged.m4b"
 ```

-`split` one big m4b file by chapter into multiple mp3 files at `data/my-audio-book_splitted/` (tags are retained, `data/my-audio-book_splitted/cover.jpg` is created, if m4b contains a cover)
+> `split` one big m4b file by chapter into multiple mp3 files at `data/my-audio-book_splitted/` (tags are retained, `data/my-audio-book_splitted/cover.jpg` is created, if m4b contains a cover)
 ```
 m4b-tool split --audio-format mp3 --audio-bitrate 96k --audio-channels 1 --audio-samplerate 22050 "data/my-audio-book.m4b"
 ```

-`chapters` can try to adjust existing chapters of an m4b by silence detection
+> `chapters` can try to adjust existing chapters of an m4b by silence detection
 ```
 m4b-tool chapters --adjust-by-silence -o "data/destination-with-adjusted-chapters.m4b" "data/source-with-misplaced-chapters.m4b"
 ```